The 5 Best Personal Development Books to Inspire Unbelievable Growth

 Finally, it’s a very quick read, but it will leave you thinking about life for a long time after.

 I love meditation, but I’ve tried and hated many meditation-related books.
 (Except these!)

 Until this one.

-If you are a slight skeptic too, or you’ve been thinking about trying meditation, I highly recommend buying this book!
+If you are a slight skeptic too, or you’ve been thinking about trying meditation, I highly recommend picking up this book! (and reading this beginner’s meditation guide)